Organizations and Processes

 This mechanism was created according to international best practices.
 Open Data is a free online service, and has sections related to infrastructure investment:

 Transparencia Presupuestaria (Budgetary Transparency) is a digital platform used to monitor public expenditure, as well as the execution of public works throughout the country.
 This platform was acknowledged by the Alliance for an Open Government with the “Regional Open Government Award”.
-Among other features, this platform allows the supervision of the exercise of the budget of the 32 states and of federal entities.
+Among other features, this platform allows the supervision of the exercise of the budget of the 32 states and of federal government entities.

 The system includes a section of public works, providing access through an interactive map to those physical infrastructure projects to be located geographically by anyone interested in knowing them and following up once the resources being to be spent.
 Likewise, they will be able to consult all programs and investment projects, including those that due to their nature cannot be located on a map.